commercelayer/app-orders/packages/app/README.md

 # App Orders

 Commerce Layer application for managing orders.

-Any Commerce Layer account comes with a hosted version of this application, as part of the Dashboard HUB, and it is automatically enabled for admin role.
+Any Commerce Layer account comes with a hosted version of this application, as part of the Dashboard hub, and it is automatically enabled for admin users.
-An admin can then enable the app for other organization members giving each member full access to all app capabilities or read only access.
+An admin can then enable the app for other organization members giving each member full or read-only access.

-It's possible to fork this app and add it to your Dashboard HUB, in order to customize every part of the code and start using your own and self-hosted version.
+It's possible to fork this app and add it to your Dashboard hub, in order to customize every part of the code and start using your own and self-hosted version.

 ## Table of contents